openstack/openstack-manuals/doc/contributor-guide/source/doc-tools/contributing.rst

 File a bug against the tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you experience an issue while using the ``openstack-doc-test`` tool,
+If you experience an issue while using the tools,
 file a bug on Launchpad in the `openstack-manuals project
 <https://bugs.launchpad.net/openstack-manuals>`_, not on GitHub.